tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/bas-udda.md

 ---
 # Bas Udda
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
--
-   :material-calendar: Burned by gnolls April 2nd, 1748
-    :octicons-location-24:{ .lg .middle } burned by gnolls village in [Eastern Dunmar](<./eastern-dunmar.md>), [Dunmar](<../dunmar.md>), [Greater Dunmar](<../../../greater-dunmar.md>)
+-    :octicons-location-24:{ .lg .middle } A village in [Eastern Dunmar](<./eastern-dunmar.md>), [Dunmar](<../dunmar.md>), [Greater Dunmar](<../../../greater-dunmar.md>)
 </div>

-Bas Udda was once a town like [Karawa](<./karawa.md>), same kind of architecture, if anything perhaps bigger.
-More agriculture, the oasis here on the southeast side of the mesa is on top of a large aquifer so all the land, about 30 miles, from the town to the mesa is planted usually.
-Hardy grains, some vegetable crops.

-Now, all is burned.
-The land is blackened for miles, like a massive fire raced through.
-Little is left standing of the village, either.
-Only a small number of houses in the central part of the village still have roofs.
+A small village on the eastern side of the [Red Mesa](<./red-mesa.md>), in the [~Karawa Desert~](<../../../dunmari-basin/karawa-desert.md>), originally settled in the aftermath of the [Great War](<../../../../../events/1500s/great-war.md>).
+Like many other villages of [Eastern Dunmar](<./eastern-dunmar.md>), such as [Karawa](<./karawa.md>), Bas Udda sits on an oasis, which forms a large underground aquifer and provides water for a number of hardy, drought resistance crops that grow here.
+The village itself is centered on the large Temple of the Siblings that provides an architectural anchor for the town.

+In the summer of DR 1748, the village of Bas Udda was destroyed during the gnoll raids.
+Nearly the entire village burned, and few structures were left standing.
+Only the Temple of the Siblings survived the destruction even partially intact.
+The entire population fled or was massacred, and the village was abandoned.

+After the rains, in the winter of DR 1748, people began to rebuild, as refugees returned to their homes and land.
+Although there was much destruction, a new village is now beginning to rise from the ashes of the old.